|San José State University|

 The conventional theory of nuclear structure maintains that all nucleons are attracted to each other through the so-called strong force that drops off with distance more rapidly than does the electrostatic force.
 This theory is nothing more than giving a name to what holds a nucleus together.
 An empirical analysis based on the binding energies of nuclides reveals that the conventional theory is wrong.

 What primarily holds a nucleus together is the formation of spin pairs of nucleons; proton-proton, neutron-neutron and proton-neutron spin pairs.
 However this spin pairing is exclusive in the sense that a neutron can pair with only one other neutron and with one proton.
-The goes for a proton.
+The same goes for a proton.

-This spin pairing leads to the formation of chains made up of modules of the more -n-p-p-n- or equivalently -p-n-n-p-.
+This spin pairing leads to the formation of chains made up of modules of the form -n-p-p-n- or equivalently -p-n-n-p-.
 These chains of modules can close forming rings.
 Such rings constitute nuclear shells.
 The smallest such ring is the alpha particle consisting of two protons and two neutrons.
 The above theory can be appropriately called the alpha module rings model of nuclear structure.

 In addition to the force associated with spin pairing there is a nonexclusive force of interaction between nucleons.
 The analysis of the binding energies of nuclides implies that nucleons possess a nucleonic charge that is different for neutrons and protons.